roman-ra/iniload/README.md

 }
 ```

 By default, the names of sections and keys cannot be longer than 128.
-This limit can be increased by `#define INILOAD_NAME_MAXLEN *your value*` before the definition of `INILOAD_IMPLEMENTATION`.
+This limit can be increased by `#define INILOAD_NAME_MAXLEN *your value*` before including iniload.h in the file where you defined `INILOAD_IMPLEMENTATION`.